NxPKG/khulnasoft-docs/content/cloudflare-one/policies/gateway/order-of-enforcement.md

 # Order of enforcement

-With Cloudflare Gateway, you can [enable and configure](/cloudflare-one/policies/gateway/initial-setup/) any combination of DNS, network, and HTTP policies.
+With Khulnasoft Gateway, you can [enable and configure](/cloudflare-one/policies/gateway/initial-setup/) any combination of DNS, network, and HTTP policies.

 ```mermaid
 flowchart TB